elg1e/Trainer-Mate/README.md

 ##### Nav Bar Collapsed Menu Button

 The Menu button seen when the website is on a smaller resolution, is used as a dropdown menu.
 This helps to reduce cluttering of the website.

-#### Home Screen Images/Text
+#### Home Screen Carousel Images/Text

 The home page has a small briefing of each page of the website.
 In this brief it explains what you will encounter when arrive on them.
 All of the images/text areas are hyperlinks to the pages described.

 #### Workout/Meal Plan/Recipe pages

- On the following pages will be a blank box where a user can enter a username and type out either one of their workout routines, meal plans or recipes.
+On the following pages will be a blank box where a user can enter a plan name and plan type either one of their workout routines, meal plans or recipes.
 Once the user has entered a post it will be there to see for others users to look through.
 There is also a remove and edit button.
 Allowing users to change something or delete if they change there mind.

 ### Future Features